UH Samaritan Birthing and Women’s Unit Provides Personalized, Quality Care and Education

 Watch a video tour of the Birthing and Women’s Unit.

 For mothers who choose to breastfeed their newborns, we offer a number of inpatient and outpatient services.
+UH Samaritan Medical Center is recognized as a Baby Friendly Hospital for our emphasis on breastfeeding services and mother/baby bonding.

 During your stay at UH Samaritan Medical Center’s Birthing and Women’s unit, we will provide you with lactation assistance tailored to your needs.
 All of our nurses have undergone an extensive amount of lactation training.
 RNs on the unit are qualified to provide general breastfeeding assessment and guidance to help support early lactation.
 If needed, you will also have access to a member of our specialized lactation team, which comprises an International Board Certified Lactation Consultant (IBCLC) and Certified Lactation Counselors/Specialists.